HarieshVarshan/8051/8051 introduction.md

 ---
 - to store the programs of microwave, we need **ROM**
 - to store the temporary data from the user like temperature, time/seconds and other settings etc., we need **RAM**.
 Every time we turn on for cooking the next day, yesterday's temperature is not essential to be stored.
-- to get the inputs from the buttons (start, stop, timer etc.), to on the lights when the oven door is opened and for the oven display etc., we need the **IO ports**.
+- to get the inputs from the buttons (start, stop, timer etc.), to turn on the lights when the oven door is opened and for the oven display etc., we need the **IO ports**.
-- to cook for a particular amount of time and to turn off after that, we need **timers** so that the **processor** can involving in other essential tasks like rotation of motors, maintaining the temperature by turning on/off the heater etc.
+- to cook for a particular amount of time and to turn off after that, we need **timers** so that the **processor** can involve in other essential tasks like rotation of motors, maintaining the temperature by turning on/off the heater etc.

 ## 8051 microcontroller features
 ---